-Dating back to 482 AD, Kiev is one of the oldest cities in Eastern Europe.
+Dating back to 482 AD, Kyiv is one of the oldest cities in Eastern Europe.
 Having faced both Russian and German occupation, it’s now distinctly Ukrainian.
-In fact, Kiev had a considerable part to play in the development of both the medieval East Slavic civilization and the Ukrainian nation as we know it today.
+In fact, Kyiv had a considerable part to play in the development of both the medieval East Slavic civilization and the Ukrainian nation as we know it today.

-Modern Kiev is all go-go-go.
+Modern Kyiv is all go-go-go.
 Head to one of the many city bars, people-watch at a sidewalk café or visit one of the museums to discover some of Eastern Europe’s fascinating history.
 Visit the Museum of Folk Architecture and Ethnography, one of the largest open-air museums in Europe.
-The most popular attraction in Kiev however is undoubtedly Kiev Pechersk Lavra, one of the oldest and most important monasteries in Ukraine.
+The most popular attraction in Kyiv however is undoubtedly Kyiv Pechersk Lavra, one of the oldest and most important monasteries in Ukraine.

 Don’t miss the chance to stroll down Andriyivskyy Descent, a steep cobbled street lined with Art Nouveau-style houses with gargoyles.
 Kyiv is also a popular destination for theater, opera, and musical performances, so bring your cultural A-game!